Bat-Script/Vulpin/README.md

 # Vulpin
 **Vul** is a tiny, single character command scripting language that runs on top of Python :)🦊 !
-It was designed to let you write the smallest possible programs while still having full programming power!💪
+It was designed to let you write the smallest possible programs while still having full programming power! ;)

 # Installition

-* <mark>1.</mark> Download Vulpin from **github**.
+* <mark>1.</mark> Download Vulpin from **github** or using the gitclone and some of the stuff...

 * <mark>2.</mark> Download Python **(You can use every Python versions but, Portable version recommended)**.